ronald808/ronald808.github.io/_posts/2014-06-07-gpu-mosaic.md

 *d&theta;* is the angular increment chosen for the mesh.

-As the sensor moves and rotate between frames, we will need to recompute the position of the vertexes in the mesh for every frame.
-Ideally we would like the GPU to perform these computations to free up CPU cycles.
-To do so, we will load a unit (rectangular) grid mesh into a vertex buffer and displace its vertexes in the vertex shader to form the sector mesh shown above.
+As the sensor moves and rotates between frames, we need to recompute the real world position of the vertexes in the mesh for every frame.
+Ideally, we would like the GPU to perform these computations to free up CPU cycles.
+To do so, we load a unit (rectangular) grid mesh into a vertex buffer and displace its vertexes directly within the vertex shader to form the sector mesh shown above.

 <table>
 <tr>